Free resources for learning Italian

-I would like to share with you free resources you can use to practise and improve your listening skills in Italian.
+I would like to share with you some free resources for learning Italian.
+You can use these to practise and improve your listening skills.

-- Audiobooks.
 They are a great resource because you can learn while you listen to an actual novel.
-However, the selection of titles available for free in Italian is restricted to novels whose copyright has expired.
+However, the selection of titles available for free in Italian only includes novels whose copyright has expired.
 This is nonetheless very useful for those of you who have never read specific literature classics or for those of you who want to read them again in Italian.
-I have found two websites which offer free audiobooks in Italian: CLASSICI audiolibriand Liber Liber.
+I have found two websites which offer free audiobooks in Italian: CLASSICI audiolibri and Liber Liber.

-- Language Websites.
-Although there are many language blogs and websites that write about language learning, I have a found a couple of websites which only focus on listening skills.
-News in Slow Italianoffers audio tracks and scripts of the dialogues.
-The only downside I think is the fact the actors speak really slow, which is not a very natural way of talking for us Italians, it works for beginners, but students at an advanced level might find it a tad boring to follow.
+News in Slow Italian offers audio tracks and scripts of the dialogues.
+The only downside is the fact the actors speak really slow, which is not a very natural way of talking for us Italians.
 Online Italian Club is the second website I have found and its content is divided into levels of knowledge.
 All the audio tracks are accompanied by comprehension exercises.

-- YouTube videos.
-YouTube has become one of the greatest sources of visual content and we use to publish our lessons.
+Finally, YouTube has become one of the greatest sources of visual content and we use to publish our lessons.
 I have found many great educational channels you might want to follow to listen to Italians speak.
 Focus is a great example of that: on their channel, you will find fun and informative videos where you can listen to experts talk about science, nature, technology, society and lifestyle.
-The channel is owned by the scientific magazine which goes by the same name.

 These are my free resources to help you improve your listening skills in Italian.
 If have more of them, please get in touch to tell me! email@example.com